 Fatty acids can be synthesized from acetyl-CoA.
 This is the major pathway for utilizing excess dietary carbohydrates and protein.
 Fatty acid synthesis occurs mainly in the fat tissue and the liver.
 It runs in the cytosol, which keeps it apart from mitochondrial β-oxidation.
 In broad outline, fatty acid synthesis is a reversal of β-oxidation: two carbon atoms at a time are added to a growing fatty acid molecule, and the new β carbon is then reduced to the alkane level.
 However, the mechanistic details are somewhat different.

 The bulk of the work in fatty acid synthesis is accomplished by a single enzyme, fatty acid synthase, which is quite an amazing molecule: it combines six active sites with eight distinct catalytic activities on a single polypeptide chain.
 Its product is palmitic acid (hexadecanoic acid).
 As stated before, fatty acids vary in their chain lengths and degree of bond saturation.
-These variants are derived from palmitate through chain elongation and desaturation, which are accomplished by separate enzymes called elongases and desaturases.
+These variants are derived from palmitate through chain elongation and desaturation, which are accomplished in the ER by separate enzymes called elongases and desaturases.

 The acetyl-CoA carboxylase reaction